dsmdavid/action-tableau-format-validator/README.md

 Create an action in your workflow that uses this one to validate that new/modified workbooks conform to the desired format.
 ![Yaml file of a sample action](docs/sample_action_01.png) The `outputs.txt` can be used in subsequent jobs (e.g. Slack message)

+# See it in action:
+An example repo using this action can be found [here](https://github.com/dsmdavid/tests-tableau-action/).
+In particular, have a look at this [pull request](https://github.com/dsmdavid/tests-tableau-action/pull/1).